“Half the money I spend on advertising is wasted; the trouble is I don’t know which half.”

 You now have a pretty good idea for why your first webinar outperformed the second one.

 Since you don’t want to analyze data just for the sake of analyzing data, the last step in the analytics process comes down to documenting the learnings and applying them.

-In the simple webinar example, your main learnings is, of course: don’t organize a webinar on a national holiday of any of your target markets.
+In the simple webinar example, your main learning is, of course: don’t organize a webinar on a national holiday of any of your target markets.
 Duh.

 Or “the hypothesis is that trials dropped last week because a certain email drip campaign was turned off by accident.”

 While you can’t do much to mitigate the effect of those external variables, you can compare your performance against historical data to validate your findings and adjust your goals if necessary.

 The reason why I’m giving these ridiculously simple examples is that some basic reasoning skills are necessary for interpreting data.

 Most of us don’t have to become hard-core analysts who can write SQL, R, and Python, but we do have to at least know which questions to ask from our analysts to get the kind of insights that will help us do our jobs better.

 6. How to level up in marketing analytics